html Advance America PAC — Reform Democracy. Build the Future.

 It's Outdated.

 The federal government spends over $175 billion annually on improper payments alone.
-Procurement systems routinely pay 10x–100x market price for ordinary goods.
-Duplication across agencies wastes billions more.
+Procurement systems regularly pay ten to a hundred times market price.
+No private institution of any size could survive this level of inefficiency.

 Where the System Fails

-Exposed: What the federal government pays vs. what the same item costs on the open market — across defense, healthcare, IT, and real estate.
+What the federal government pays versus what the same item actually costs — across defense, healthcare, technology, and real estate.

 Estimated Annual Federal Waste